epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 * Dataset:
   * PAWS: Paraphrase Adversaries from Word Scrambling [`github`](https://github.com/google-research-datasets/paws)

-#### Information Retrieval/Semantic Search/Question Answering
+#### Information Retrieval (Including Semantic Search and Question Answering)

-Information Retrieval is gradually relying on semantic understanding these days, where user can search information in a question format not just keywords.
+Information Retrieval is gradually relying on semantic understanding these days instead of rules, where user can search information in a question format not just keywords.

 There are actually many types of question answering: